 1. Passenger Cargo Ship – Atizenza Shipping Lines runs one departure per week leaving El Nido Port on Wednesday’s and Coron Port on Monday’s.
 The travel time is 8 hours each way and the cost is PHP1,500pp economy class or PHP1,650 with air conditioning.
 The vessel is large, steel hulled and generally considered fairly safe.

-2. Slow Ferry – Bunso’s boats are traditional wooden Filipino outriggers known as Bangka’s which are a larger version of the day trip boats frequently seen in El Nido and Coron.
+2. Slow Ferry – Bunso’s boats are traditional wooden Filipino outriggers known as bangkas which are a larger version of the type on boat we travelled on for our El Nido Tour A island hopping tour.
 The travel time is 7 – 9 hours and tickets are PHP1,400pp which includes a simple lunch.
 Boats depart most days (none on Monday’s and limited on Tuesday’s and Sundays).
 The ride is not luxurious and if the weather is rough it’s downright dangerous.
 There have been multiple sinkings in the treacherous stretch of water between El Nido and Coron.
 Ride at your own risk.